teiniker/teiniker-lectures-computerscience/configuration-management/setup/VSCode.md

 To debug an executable which we have built using `make`, we have to change the `launch.json`
 file:
-* **Remove the "preLaunchTask" element** to stop the automatic compiling before debugging.
+* **Remove the "preLaunchTask" element** to stop automatic compiling before the debugging:

   Remove the following line:
   ```